FoodDudes/WikiDiet/README.md

 Our database is self-learning based on user requests.
 If an item is not in our DB it attempts to get information from a third party and if successful a new entry is created.

+### 3rd Party Software

+Nutritionix.com is providing us a API endpoint for the nutritional data.